 While Robert was in the hospital, I got the lease signed and drove back and forth between our RVs and the apartment, moving our clothes, dishes, pots and pans, food, TVs, etc. On the 3rd, I helped him escape from the hospital, bringing him home to Mehitabel for one night.
 We met the furniture folks at the apartment early the next morning and moved in, though I still had several trips to make before we were finally settled.

 The last trip was Bijou and her litter box.
-Our rv adventures were over for the moment.
+Our rv adventures were over for a bit.